FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

     )
   }
 ```
-Modify the *time* id into the css file
+Add also the *time* id selector into the css file.

 ```css
 #time{